 The Israel Bible is available in print in a hardcover edition only at this time.
 There is also a Kindle e-book edition in English only (no Hebrew).
 It is somewhat difficult to navigate, and you might not think it worth the $9.99 price.

 Overall, The Israel Bible is worth considering for your library.
-I think every Messianic and Hebrew Roots believer should have access to the Bible in Hebrew and in a translation not created by Christian scholars.
+I think every Messianic believer should have access to the Bible in Hebrew and in a translation not created by Christian scholars.
 This one fills both of those needs nicely with some additional helps as well.
 Even though this is published from an orthodox Jewish perspective, the “Praises” page on the publisher’s web site gives favorable comments by several well-known people in the Messianic movement, including pastor Mark Biltz, pastor Keith Johnson, Laura Densmore (Hebrew Nation Radio) and Tommy Waller (HaYovel).